syberside/Activatory/README.md

 ```

 #### With user defined value
-If test data requires multiple instances of one class with the same value `useSingleton` method can be used to use single value for all activations of given type.
+If test scenario requires multiple instances of one class with the same value `useSingleton` method can be used to pin single value for all activations of given type.
 ```dart
 activatory.useSingleton(42);
 final int fourtyTwo1 = activatory.get<int>(); // 42